Googulator/TeslaCrack/README.rst

 - Multiple AES-keys are generated if you interrupt the ransomware while it encrypts your files (i.e. reboot).

-*TeslaCrack* implements an integer factorization attack against TeslaCrypt's asymmetric encryption scheme.
+*TeslaCrack* implements (primarily) an integer factorization attack against the symmetric AES-key.
 The actual factorization is not implemented within *TeslaCrack*, instead, it extracts the numbers to be factored, which you will need to feed them into existing factoring tool, such as `YAFU or msieve <https://www.google.com/search?q=msieve+factorization>`_.

-Two files are included:
+The files performing most of the job are these two:

 - ``teslacrack.py``: parses the headers from ``.vvv`` (or ``.ccc``) files, extracts their encrypted-AES-keys, and if their corresponding session-key